Port Washington, New York: Power

-PSEG Long Island provides power to all homes and businesses within Port Washington.
+PSEG Long Island provides power to all homes and businesses within Port Washington, on behalf of the Long Island Power Authority.

 Sewage

-Port Washington is located within the boundaries of (and is thus served by) the Port Washington Water Pollution Control District, which operates the sanitary sewer system serving the hamlet.
+Port Washington is within the boundaries of (and is thus served by) the Port Washington Water Pollution Control District, which operates the sanitary sewer system serving the hamlet.

 Water

-The Port Washington Water District provides water for the heavy majority of the hamlet, with the exception being the portion of the hamlet located within the Roslyn Union Free School District's boundaries, which is served by the Roslyn Water District.
+The Port Washington Water District provides supplies the heavy majority of the hamlet with its water.
+The sole exception is the small portion of the hamlet located within the Roslyn Union Free School District's boundaries, which is instead served by the Roslyn Water District.

 Healthcare and emergency services

 Healthcare

-There are no hospitals located within Port Washington.
-The nearest hospital to the hamlet is St. Francis Hospital in Flower Hill.
+There are no hospitals in Port Washington.
+The nearest hospital is St. Francis Hospital in the Village of Flower Hill.

 Fire

-The heavy majority of Port Washington is located within the boundaries of (and is thus served by) the Port Washington Fire District, with the exception being the portion of the hamlet located within the Roslyn Union Free School District's boundaries, which is located within the boundaries of (and is thus served by) the Roslyn Fire District.
+The heavy majority of Port Washington is within the boundaries of (and is thus served by) the Port Washington Fire District, with the exception being the portion of the hamlet located within the Roslyn Union Free School District's boundaries, which is within the boundaries of (and is thus served by) the Roslyn Fire District.